CONDITIONS TREATED AT OUR OPTOMETRY CENTER

 The Vision Center treats a wide range of eye and vision conditions.
-Come to our Lubbock TX optometry center for help with:
+Come to our Fort Worth or Lubbock optometry center for help with:

 Refractive errors cause nearsightedness, farsightedness, or astigmatism.
 An abnormal eyeball, for instance, may be either near vision or distance vision blurry, while (in astigmatism) an abnormal corneal shape makes all distances blurry.
 We can correct these issues with eyeglasses or contacts.

 Glaucoma is a condition that damages the optic nerves permanently, causing gradual (and in some cases, sudden) vision loss.
 The most common trigger is elevated fluid pressure in the eye.
 We can control this pressure through medications.

 Macular degeneration is an irreversible form of damage to the macula, a zone of retinal cells that manage your central vision.
 Depending on the stage of the disease, we can help control your macular degeneration through lifestyle and nutritional guidance or injectable medications.